coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 # How to obtain, write, and deploy documentation

 Our documentation is hosted and deployed through GitHub.
 This guide will take you step by step through the process of getting the documentation on to your local machine, editing the documentation, and submitting your changes.
-If you've never worked with git before, it might seem a little intimidating, but we've broken it down for you into manageable chunks.
+If you've never worked with Git before, it might seem a little intimidating, but we've broken it down for you into manageable chunks.

 Briefly, the process is as follows:

 1. First, you will get the documentation source code, using Git.
 2. Then, you will work on the documentation.
 You will use Mkdocs and Markdown to write the documentation.
 3. Then, you will push your changes to GitHub.
-4. Finally, someone will deploy the documentation.
+4. Finally, you will deploy the documentation.
 This is done using a simple Mkdocs commands that builds the documentation and deploys it to GitHub pages.

 ## Install and set up Git

-If you don't already have git installed, you'll want to get that set up first.
+If you don't already have Git installed, you'll want to get that set up first.
 You'll have to [download and install Git](https://git-scm.com/download).
 You can read more about Git on [their website](https://git-scm.com/).

 You will also have to [create a GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/), which is a very straightforward process.